sanu-learner/satsang-collections/docs/Satyanusaran/english-version/to-know-dharma.md

 ---
-sidebar_position: 32
+sidebar_position: 34
 ---

-# KNOWING DHARM IS TO KNOW ROOT CAUSE OF ANYTHING
+# 34. TO KNOW DHARMA

 ```